Michelle Ye: Early life

 Michelle Ye was born in Hangzhou, China.
 She was named after her mother's favorite actress Zhou Xuan.
 Ye's mother was a housewife and her father a lawyer.
 Her father was constantly on business travel, thus leaving Ye to be cared for by her mother solely.
 When Ye was seven years old, her father moved overseas and only returned home for a total number of weeks within a year.
 Ye's parents divorced when she was nine years old.
 Her mother no longer wanted to care for her and instead wanted Ye's father to know what it was like to take care of their child.

 Ye then lived with her paternal grandparents.
 Her grandparents were retired professors who lived in a professor's hostel in the university.
-She was loved and spoiled by her grandparents, but her grandfather was extremely strict with her academics.
-Under his guidance, her academic results were good.
-Ye was involved in a lot of school activities.
+Her grandfather was very strict with her academics, and under his guidance, her academic results were good.
+She was involved in a lot of school activities.

 At the age of 10, her father brought her grandparents and Ye to New York City.
-Ye's father told her that a man's career is first priority and bringing her to the States would allow her to have a better education.
-Ye's grandparents could not acclimate to the new environment and returned to China.
-Her father was still busy with his career.
-She stated that initially she did hate her father.
-At the age of 13, Ye suggested to move out, claiming she did not want to live with a stranger.
+Her grandparents could not acclimate to the new environment and returned to China.
+Her father was still busy with his career, and at the age of 13, Ye asked to move out.
 Her father agreed and let her rent an apartment.
-Every month she would go to her father's company for spending money.
-She would take care of laundry and meals herself.
-To earn extra money for other expenses, she lied about her age to work in a video rental store.
-Whilst at the store, she would often rent numerous series and movies to watch, which eventually influenced her to work in the entertainment business.
+Every month she would go to her father's company for spending money, and was otherwise self-sufficient.
+To earn extra money, she lied about her age to work in a video rental store, from where she rented many series and movies, sparking her interest in the entertainment business.

 She attended John Dewey High School.
 While there, she learned to speak Cantonese from a classmate.
-She won first place at the International Science and Engineering Fair in the Botany sector in 1998.
-She was the valedictorian of her class, thus earning her full scholarship to the prestigious Wellesley College, where she majored in political science.
+She won first place in the botany category at the International Science and Engineering Fair in 1998.
+She was the valedictorian of her class, thus earning a full scholarship to Wellesley College, where she majored in political science.

-Ye is fluent in Cantonese, English, and Mandarin.

 She was influenced by her stepmother to enter the 1998 Miss Greater Chinatown NYC beauty pageant.
 She was 2nd runner up, but the winner resigned and the 1st runner up declined the title.
 She accepted the title and competed in Hong Kong for the Miss Chinese International 1999 competition on her birthday and won.
-After the competition, she went back and finished her first year of college.
-After further consideration, Ye decided not to continue her studies, but instead signed a contract with TVB.
-Her previous aspiration was to become a lawyer.
+After the competition, she went back and finished her first year of college, but subsequently opted to terminate her studies and sign a contract with TVB.